 5.2 Directions

-- In a bowl, whisk together olive oil, minced garlic, lemon juice, salt, and pepper.
-Add the shrimp and marinate for at least 30 minutes.
+- In a bowl, whisk olive oil, minced garlic, lemon juice, salt, and pepper.
+Add shrimp and let them marinate for 30 minutes.

-- Once the grill is ready, skewer the shrimp or use a grill basket and place them on the grill.
+- Thread shrimp on skewers or use a grill basket and place on the hot grill.

-- Grill shrimp for 2-3 minutes per side until they turn pink and opaque.
-Brush with garlic butter while grilling for added flavor.
+- Cook 2–3 minutes per side until shrimp are pink.
+Brush with the garlic butter while grilling.

 5.3 Tips and Variations

-Feel free to experiment with different spices in your marinade, such as smoked paprika or chili powder for a hint of heat.
-Pair the grilled shrimp with sides like rice, grilled vegetables, or fresh salads for a complete meal.
-For a unique twist, consider serving the shrimp in tacos with avocado and mango salsa.
+Try adding spices like smoked paprika or chili powder for a kick.
+Serve shrimp with rice, grilled veggies, or a crisp salad.
+For a fun twist, put them in tacos with avocado and mango salsa.

 6. Pairing Suggestions for Grilled Shrimp